 Leaders in Maximizing Out-of-Network Reimbursements

-Cohen Howard is a recognized leader in the health insurance industry as a single-source solutions provider of services to maximize reimbursements for out-of-network providers, including analyzing, interpreting, advising, and taking action on legislation that impacts reimbursements.
+Cohen Howard is a recognized leader in the health insurance industry as a highly experienced solutions provider of legal services to maximize reimbursements for out-of-network providers, including analyzing, interpreting, advising, and taking action on legislation that impacts reimbursements.

-For example, the No Surprises Act (NSA), which goes into effect, in part, for plan and contract years commencing on or after January 1, 2022, prohibits providers from billing patients for amounts that exceed the in-network cost-sharing obligations due under a patient’s health insurance plan for certain types of services.
+For example, the No Surprises Act (NSA), effective, in part, for plan and contract years commencing on or after January 1, 2022, prohibits providers from billing patients for amounts that exceed the in-network cost-sharing obligations due under a patient’s health insurance plan for certain types of services.

 Generally, services for emergency care, post-stabilization care and out-of-network services provided at an in-network facility are governed by the No Surprises Act, unless with respect to certain services the patient has been provided notice and consented to the out-of-network services.
 The statute applies to all group and individual plans, including ERISA, Non-ERISA, fully insured and self-insured health plans.

 For claims that fall under the NSA, the out-of-network fee schedule in a patient’s health plan will not apply in calculating the amount of reimbursement paid to the provider.

 How “No Surprises Bills” Will Impact Reimbursements for Providers

 Out-of-network providers with underpaid or denied claims that are subject to the NSA can challenge the reimbursement amount following receipt of an initial payment or denial notice for services rendered from the payor.
 The bill provides a framework for handling disputed claims through a binding Independent Dispute Resolution (IDR) process.

 The time frames for providers to comply with the requirements of the NSA are very narrow from receipt of the initial EOB, and providers need to vigilant in acting quickly when handling these types of claims for maximizing payment.

 How Do You Maximize Payor Collections?